Golden Rule #3: How to Assess Market Competition

-The second SEO Matrix relates to the keyword phrase ‘dog training degree’.
-This matrix is a lot less red and a lot more orange and green.
+The second SEO Matrix relates to our example keyword phrase ʻhigh fashion photographyʼ.
+This Matrix is a lot less red and a lot more orange and green.

 This means that the competition for the top 10 spots in Google associated with this keyword is not as strong.

-I would therefore have a much better chance of gaining a front page ranking if I targeted the phrase ‘dog training degree’ than if I targeted the keyword ‘dogs’.
+I would therefore have a much better chance of gaining a front page ranking if I targeted the phrase ʻhigh fashion photographyʼ than if I targeted the keyword ʻphotographyʼ.

-In this video, we discussed the nature of competition in Internet Marketing.
+We began by highlighting the importance of competition in Internet Marketing.
 We saw that the number 1 reason why people fail online is that they do not take the time to assess the level of competition associated with their target keywords.

 Next we identiﬁed that it is important to assess both the amount of competition and the strength of competition before deciding on which keyword phrases to target.

-And finally we looked at how to assess the amount of competition and the strength of that competition using the keyword research and SEO competition modules.
+And ﬁnally we looked at how to assess the amount of competition and the strength of that competition using the keyword research and SEO competition modules.